shaiss/agapi/tests/RUN_TESTS.md

 ### Authentication Issues
 If tests fail with 401 Unauthorized:
-1. Check that auth-helper.test.cjs is being properly imported
+1. Check that tests/api/auth-helper.test.cjs is being properly imported
 2. Verify that cookie handling is configured in your test agent
 3. Confirm the test user was successfully created before other tests run

 ## Adding New Tests

 1. Follow existing patterns in similar test files
-2. Include proper authentication using auth-helper.test.cjs
+2. Include proper authentication using tests/api/auth-helper.test.cjs
 3. Create unique test data with timestamps or random identifiers
 4. Implement defensive error handling for robustness
 5. Document any new requirements in this file